hodaa/github-top-stars/README.md

 ## GitHub Repos
 A list of the most popular repositories, sorted by number of stars.
-You to be able to view the top 10, 50.
+You are able to view the top 10, 50.

 ## Installation
 * `cp .env.example .env`